XinqiYY/FreeCodeCamp/Front End Development Libraries/README.md

 ## Set State with `this.setState`
 `this.setState()` accept an object with `key-value` pairs.
 The keys are your state properties and the values are the updated state data.
-- State updates through the setState method can be asynchronous
+- State updates through the `setState` method can be asynchronous

 ### Task
-There is a button element in the code editor which has an onClick() handler.
-This handler is triggered when the button receives a click event in the browser, and runs the handleClick method defined on MyComponent.
-Within the handleClick method, update the component state using this.setState().
-Set the name property in state to equal the string React Rocks!.
+There is a `button` element in the code editor which has an `onClick()` handler.
+This handler is triggered when the button receives a click event in the browser, and runs the `handleClick` method defined on `MyComponent`.
+Within the `handleClick` method, update the component state using `this.setState()`.
+Set the `name` property in state to equal the string `React Rocks!`.
 ```
 class MyComponent extends React.Component {
   constructor(props) {